paduagroup/tutorial-lmp/README.md

 **Verify the electrostatic charge** of the molecule or ion (if it is not an integer then the attribution of atom types from the force field is not correct).

-Inspect the `pack.inp` file, which contains instructions for `packmol` to place the molecules in the simulation box.
+Inspect the `pack.inp` file, which contains instructions for `packmol` to pack the molecules in the simulation box.

-Use `packmol` to generate the atomic coordinates placing the ions in the box:
+Use `packmol` to generate the atomic coordinates packing the ions in the box:

         packmol < pack.inp

-This generates a `simbox.xyz` file with coordinates.
-Display the molecules in the box:
+This generates a `simbox.xyz` file with atomic coordinates.
+View the molecules in the box:

         vmd simbox.xyz

-Run `fftool` again repeating the previous command line with `-l` to generate the LAMMPS input files:
+Run `fftool` again repeating the previous command line with `-l` to generate the LAMMPS input files including the force field and the initial configuration:

         ~/sim/fftool/fftool 1 c4c1im.zmat -b 30 -l